-In certain areas of criminal law, namely within the scope of the law relating to corruption in international trade and in the private sector22 and the Anti-Money Laundering Law, a company can be punished with a fine pursuant to Article 90-B of the Criminal Code.
+In sectorial areas of criminal law, namely the Criminal Framework for Corruption in the International Trade and in the Private Sector (Law No. 20/2008, of 21 April) and the Anti-Money Laundering Legislation (Law No. 83/2017, of 18 August), the company will be punished with a fine according to Article 90-B of the Portuguese Criminal Code.

-As foreseen in criminal law, under Decree-Law No. 433/82 of 27 October, establishing the general legal framework for regulatory offences, there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
+As foreseen in criminal law, under Decree-Law No. 433/82, of 27 October, establishing the general legal framework for regulatory offences,3 there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
 The main penalty applicable is also a fine.

-Moreover, pursuant to the Competition Law,24 the amount of the fine shall not exceed 10 per cent of the annual business turnover of the financial year before the conviction.
+Moreover, pursuant to Article 68, Nos.
+3 and 4, of the Portuguese Competition Law, the amount of the fine shall not exceed 10 per cent of the annual business turnover of the financial year before the condemning decision.

-The following are the main ancillary penalties applicable to companies under the general legal framework for regulatory offences:
+The main ancillary penalties applicable to companies, under the General Framework for Regulatory Offences, are the following:

 - loss of the benefit obtained as a result of the offence;

-- prohibition of exercising activities that depend of any authorisation granted by administrative agencies or other administrative authorities or bodies;
+- prohibition of exercising activities that depend on any authorisation granted by administrative agencies or other administrative authorities or bodies;

 - prohibition of the right to receive public grants or subsidies;